I found this card in the chapel of my school today, and I thought it was the perfect way to start off reflections for Holy Week.

 But here we are!
 And it’s Tuesday of Holy Week!
 Stay tuned for a reflection, really soon.
 I promise :)

-Anonymous asked: when does the catholic liturgical year start?
+Anonymous said: when does the catholic liturgical year start?

 The first Sunday of Advent!